ltoinel/DomoGeeek/README.md

 ![DomoGeeek](./assets/img/logo.jpg "Domogeek")

-*DomoGeeek* is a set of Domotic apps based on Z-Wave / Raspberry Pi / NodeJS / MongoDB.
+**DomoGeeek** is a set of Domotic apps based on Z-Wave / Raspberry Pi / NodeJS / MongoDB.

-The goal of DomoGeeek is to provide a set of small modular applications to allow any geek to create their own domotic box quickly.
+The goal of DomoGeeek is to provide a set of small modular applications to allow any **geek** to create their **own domotic box** quickly.
 All the apps provided can be used separately.
 They can be modified and adapted without any difficulty.

-**Note : These small NodeJS apps are fully experimental.
-You can use PM2 to start the apps and maintain them up.**
+*Note : These small NodeJS apps are fully experimental.
+You can use PM2 to start the apps and maintain them up.*

+## Logical architecture schema
 ![DomoGeeek Logical Architecture](./assets/img/architecture.jpg "Logical Architecture")

+## My installation
+* A Raspberry Pi with a Z-wave Dongle / Raspian / NodeJS and MongoDB that hosts all the NodeJS apps.
+* An Android Phone that provides me a free SMS gateway and notify me when there is a power outage.

 ![DomoGeeek Physical Architecture](./assets/img/installation.jpg "Physical Architecture")

 ----
+#Core apps description

 ## GroupSMS
 *Exchanges SMS with your neighbourhood.*